We’re sorry to report the passing of prolific comic artist and children’s book illustrator Jon Davis MBE.

 Jon also drew strips for DC Thomson, including “I Spy”, “Mr Bubbles” and “Klanky The Robot” for Sparky.

-An integral part of the establishment of Linden Artists in the 1960s, his book art includes work for Ladybird, such as an edition of Frankenstein in 1984, and Rupert the Bear.
+An integral part of the establishment of Linden Artists in the 1960s, his book art includes work for Ladybird, such as an edition of Frankenstein in 1984, and Rupert the Bear, and he also illustrated some of the “Bancroft Tiddlers” pocket books.

 His son Ethan notes on Jon’s official web site that he began drawing science fiction and fantasy art in 1973, after reading The Hobbit and Lord of the Rings.
 He also published his own book, The Fantastic Adventures of Trevor & Eric.